x-gui/x-gui/README.md

 ## Warning

 This is a work in progress.
-Still figuring out how to distribute these web components.
-Some of the components are incomplete.
-See comments.
+Some of the components may be incomplete.
+See comments in source code.

 ## Dependencies